-She also revealed on her Instagram that she often shops for fabrics in Shepherd's Bush, London, which she then takes to her favorite designer Rashmi Makwana.
+Those two favorite shops are both in London, The Cross Shop, in Holland Park, and KJs Laundry in Marylebone.
+She also revealed on her Instagram that she often shops for fabrics in west London's Shepherd's Bush, which she then takes to her favorite designer Rashmi Makwana.

 So how can you get your hands on Kirstie Allsopp's dresses and channel her iconic style?
-As Kirstie has revealed to her social media followers, she favors independent brands and boutiques.
-When she isn't scouting for unique finds in London, the presenter also loves to shop at her favorite high-end British high-street labels.
+Yes, she favors independent brands and boutiques, but when she isn't scouting for unique finds, the presenter also loves to shop at her favorite high-end British high-street labels.
+And much like Holly Willoughby's dresses, they are bound to be a sell-out.
 Here's the lowdown on her go-to brands:

-Kirstie Allsopp's dresses: Our fashion team’s top picks from her favourite brands
+Kirstie Allsopp's dresses—our fashion team’s top picks from her favorite brands

 From quintessentially British brands to luxury designers, emulate Kirstie Allsopp's signature look from a range of labels.
 Here are her go-to dress brands, with look-a-like styles and our fashion team's top picks from each.